francccisss/message-broker/README.md

 # message-broker

-My own implementation of a messaging system
+My own implementation of a messaging system and message queue protocol

 A message broker or a messaging system is an application integration pattern for inter-process communication for different services, these services or application endpoints' communication is facilitaed by using an application layer protocol.